 The course is divided into two parts.
-Part 1 is an 5 week online course in which participants, in their own time, participate in Webinars and on-line forums, undertake reading assignments, watch short videos, listen to presentations and complete short quizzes and written assignments.
+Part 1 is an 5 week online course spread out over 10 weeks in which participants, in their own time, participate in Webinars and on-line forums, undertake reading assignments, watch short videos, listen to presentations and complete short quizzes and written assignments.
 It is estimated that to complete the material participants will need 8 hours per week.
 All modules of Part 1 must be successfully completed before the start of Part 2 – the two week residential course.
-Part 2 consists of an assignment in which participants work in groups on an energy audit, that forms the basis of a plan to reach ISO50001.This component is supported by lectures, including guest lectures by leading specialists, presentations, case studies, discussions, and a site visit.
+Part 2 consists of an assignment in which participants work in groups on an energy audit in a real situation (in 2017 this was a factory of an international tire company), that forms the basis of a plan to reach ISO50001.This component is supported by lectures, including guest lectures by leading specialists, presentations, case studies, discussions, and a site visit.

 BSc, MSc or equivalent from a recognized university, at least two years of professional experience, and a basic understanding of engineering and economics is necessary.
 The language requirement is IELTS 6.0 (or equivalent).
 For the on-line component participants must have access to an appropriate internet connection.